Why Long-Term Motivation Fades After Six Weeks

 How to shift from expectation fuel to satisfaction fuel

 Here’s the core insight: initial motivation runs on expectations about the future, but lasting motivation runs on satisfaction with the present.
-Rothman’s research on smoking cessation and weight loss found that self-efficacy predicted whether people could start a quit attempt, but satisfaction with results predicted whether they maintained it [2].
+In his work on smoking cessation and weight loss, Rothman proposed that self-efficacy drives whether people start a quit attempt, while satisfaction with results drives whether they maintain it [2].

 Kaitlin Woolley and Ayelet Fishbach at the University of Chicago tested this idea across multiple domains and found something striking.
-Immediate rewards — the enjoyment you feel during an activity — predicted actual persistence in long-term goals, but delayed rewards did not [5].
+Immediate rewards, meaning the enjoyment you feel during an activity, predicted actual persistence in long-term goals, while delayed rewards did not [5].
 In a study of New Year’s resolutions, people who found the process of pursuing their goal enjoyable stuck with it.
 People who were motivated only by the eventual outcome didn’t, regardless of how important that outcome was to them.

 The practical takeaway is to redesign your goal pursuit around experienced satisfaction.
 If your exercise routine feels like punishment, your motivation will fade regardless of how much you want to be fit in six months.
-Pair the activity with something enjoyable — listen to audiobooks during walks, train with a friend, pick a sport instead of a treadmill.
-The immediate reward layer isn’t a nice-to-have — it’s the primary fuel for how to stay motivated long term.
+Pair the activity with something enjoyable.
+Listen to audiobooks during walks, train with a friend, or pick a sport instead of a treadmill.
+The immediate reward layer isn’t a nice-to-have.
+It’s the primary fuel for how to stay motivated long term.
 A structured 30-day challenge can help you test different reward pairings quickly.

 Expectation fuel vs. satisfaction fuel